gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 Peer review, whatever its failures, involves experts evaluating expert claims.
-The currency of academic reputation — whatever its distortions — is roughly correlated with expertise.
+The currency of academic reputation, whatever its distortions, is roughly correlated with expertise.

-**The visibility system:**
+Then the internet,

-The internet — and specifically social media — changed the evaluators.
+and specifically social media, changed the evaluators.

 Now anyone can evaluate anything.